openshift-metal3/dev-scripts/README.md

 - `./01_install_requirements.sh`
 - `./02_configure_host.sh`

-This should result in some VMs created by tripleo-quickstart on the local virthost.
+This should result in some (stopped) VMs created by tripleo-quickstart on the local virthost and some other dependencies installed.

-All other scripts are WIP and currently under development.
+- `./03_ocp_repo_sync.sh`
+- `./04_build_ocp_installer.sh`

+These will pull and build the openshift-install and some other things from source.

+- `05_run_ocp.sh`

+This will run the openshift-install to generate ignition configs and boot the bootstrap VM, currently no cluster is actually created.

 ## 2) Cleanup

-To clean up you can run:
+To clean up your environment you can run:

+- `./ocp_cleanup.sh`
 - `./libvirt_cleanup.sh`